Kate-217/pogramming_for_data_analytics/README.md

 * Windspeed visualizations and rolling averages.
 * Max windspeed trends and monthly averages of daily max windspeed.
 The outputs for each task are displayed as plots generated using `matplotlib` and `seaborn`.

+## References:
+References used throughout the project can be found within the assignment notebooks, documented alongside the relevant tasks.

+## Author
+Katerina Lisovenko, Atlantic Technological University Student (2024-2025).

+#### Disclaimer
+AI tools, including GPT-3 (ChatGPT), were used in some cases to assist with style and grammar checks, as well as to research additional solutions, while ensuring the accuracy and quality of the work.